NC State Board of Elections urge voters to head to the polls for the second Republican primary

 Several key statewide contests are on the ballot, including:

 There is a runoff for the 13th congressional seat, including six counties and parts of Wake and Granville counties.
-It was supposed to be a heated race, but Kelley Daughtry dropped out after Former president Donald Trump endorsed Brad Knot.
+It was supposed to be a heated race, but Kelley Daughtry suspended her campaign after Former president Donald Trump endorsed Brad Knot.

 North Carolina State Board of Elections recently shared that fewer than one percent of eligible voters have taken part in the second primary so far.